 - First, make sure you have met all your financial obligations with Student Financial Services.

-- Next, browse the 2017-2018 Elmhurst College Catalog to choose courses that interest you and help fulfill your course requirements.
+- Next, browse the 2021-2022 Elmhurst University Catalog to choose courses that interest you and help fulfill your course requirements.

 - Then, schedule a meeting with your adviser to discuss your choices.